woosikseol/deepwiki-open/README.md

 # Create a .env file with your API keys
 echo "GOOGLE_API_KEY=your_google_api_key" > .env
 echo "OPENAI_API_KEY=your_openai_api_key" >> .env
+# Optional: Use Google AI embeddings instead of OpenAI (recommended if using Google models)
+echo "DEEPWIKI_EMBEDDER_TYPE=google" >> .env
 # Optional: Add OpenRouter API key if you want to use OpenRouter models
 echo "OPENROUTER_API_KEY=your_openrouter_api_key" >> .env
 # Optional: Add Ollama host if not local. defaults to http://localhost:11434